QuantEcon/lecture-python.myst/_sources/svd_intro.md

 Let's assume that sample means of all variables are zero.

-We can make sure that this is true by **pre-processing** the data by substracting sample means appropriately.
+We can assure  this  by **pre-processing** the data by subtracting sample means.

 Define the sample covariance matrix $\Omega$ as